tailrecursion/hlisp-starter/README.md

   tedious to write a lot of functional code in HTML.
 A mechanism must be available by which the programmer can program in Lisp or HTML, as required.

+  HTML tags also have different syntactic requirements from Lisp symbols.
+There are some symbols which are not [valid HTML tags](http://stackoverflow.com/questions/7065693/is-the-at-sign-a-valid-html-xml-tag-character).

   **Solution:** The document `<head>` must contain a `<script type="text/hlisp">` element.
 Lisp source can be contained in this script element, to be evaluated in the environment of the page.
+Furthermore, it's possible to simply refrain from naming user-level functions and entities with names that are not compatible with both.

 * **Code libraries and namespaces.**